General Info

 We highly recommend reading this document first before you start setting up your system.
 Many obstacles can be avoided when knowing the basic concepts.
 Though it is tempting to just give things a try - which is totally ok, you will quickly realize that you may have to start again from scratch before the setup meets your requirements. |

-The example commands shown need to be adjusted depending on whether you are using the Binary Setup or a Container Setup.
+The example commands shown need to be adjusted depending on whether you are using the Minimal Bare Metal Deployment or a Container Setup.

 When using global options on startup, you can always use command line options or environment variables.
 Run ocis help

-and see Starting Infinite Scale With Environment Variables for details.
+and see Start Infinite Scale With Environment Variables for details.

 Embedded Supervisor (Runtime)